 Project SHE: Safe Housing for Education

 Our partners at Let Africa Live realized that providing housing for students removes a significant barrier to education and contributes to their healing process.
-In 2010, Let Africa Live began construction on a dormitory in their training center in the city of Bukavu to house 40 female students and their children.
-Due to insufficient funds, they needed to stop the project halfway (photo below).
-Mwendo Congo has committed to a project to provide more safe housing for education by raising $71,000 to complete construction of this dormitory with our partner Let Africa Live.
+In 2010, Let Africa Live (LAV) began construction on a dormitory in their training center in the city of Bukavu to house 40 female students and their children.
+Due to insufficient funds, they needed to stop the project halfway (photo below.)

 What Safe Housing Provides